 '''

-#ifdef WIN32

 // Windows-specific code

 if defined(M_ARM64) || defined(aarch64)

 // for ARM

 else

 // for Intel

 endif

 #else

 // Unix-alike code

 #endif

 '''

 - Headers in subdirectories are often not portable.
 For C++, this includes bits/, tr1/ and tr2/, none of which exist on macOS (and ext/ exists there but with different content from g++-based platforms).
 Header bits/stdc++.h is both not portable and not recommended for end-user code even on platforms which include it. - Be careful if using malloc or calloc.
 First, their return value must always be checked to see if the allocation succeeded it is almost always easier to use R's R_Calloc, which does check.
-Second, the first argument is of type size_t and recent compilers are warning about passing signed arguments (which could get promoted to ridiculously large values). - For C code, consider using the flag -Wstrict-prototypes which is supported by gcc and LLVM and Apple clang.
+Second, the first argument is of type size_t109 and some recent compilers warn about passing int (signed) arguments (which could get promoted to ridiculously large values). - For C code, consider using the flag -Wstrict-prototypes which is supported by gcc and LLVM and Apple clang.
 This has found quite a number of errors where functions have been declared without arguments and is likely to become the default in future compilers.
-(It already is for LLVM clang in C23 mode.)
-Note that using f() for a function without any parameters was deprecated in C99 and C11, but it expected to be non-deprecated in C23.
-However, f(void) is supported by all standards and avoids any uncertainty.

-LLVM clang has a separate warning -Wdeprecated-non-prototype which is enabled by -Wstrict-prototypes.
-This warns on K&R-style usage, which will not be accepted in C23.
+(It already is for Apple clang and for LLVM clang in C23 mode.)
+Note that using f() for a function without any parameters was deprecated in C99 and C11, but it became non-deprecated in C23.
+However, f(void) is supported by all standards and avoids any uncertainty. - LLVM clang has a separate warning -Wdeprecated-non-prototype which is enabled by -Wstrict-prototypes.
+This warns on K&R-style usage, which will not be accepted in C23. - Several C entry points are warned against in their man pages on most systems, often in very strong terms such as 'Do not use these functions'. macOS has started to warn110 if these are used for sprintf, vsprintf, gets, mktemp, tempmam and tmpnam.
+It is highly recommended that you use safer alternatives (on any platform) but the warning can be avoided by defining 'POSIX_C_SOURCE' to for example '200809L' before including the (C or C++) header which defines them.
+(However, this may hide other extensions.) - Compilers may interpret comments in source code, so it is necessary to remove any intended for a compiler to interpret.
+The main example has been comments for Visual Fortran (as the Intel Fortran compiler has been known on Windows111) like warning: argument 1 value '18446744073709551615' exceeds maximum object